The Benefits of Multi-Age Grouping

 Learning at an Individual Pace

 Children in multi-age classrooms tend to have a little more flexibility when it comes to mastering skills within a specific timeframe.
-We know that learning is not linear, and that learners have periods of significant growth, plateaus, and even the occasional regression.
-In multi-age classrooms, children are typically able to work at their own pace without the added pressure of keeping up with the whole group, or even being held back by the whole group.
+Montessori educators know that learning is not linear, and that learners have periods of significant growth, plateaus, and even the occasional regression.
+In multi-age classrooms, children are able to work at their own pace without the added pressure of keeping pace or being held back by the whole group.

 When children in a classroom range in ages, everyone has someone they can work with, regardless of their skill level.
 Children don’t feel left behind if they struggle with a concept, and they also don’t feel bored by repetition of something they have already mastered.
-Teachers who teach in multi-age classrooms typically have deep knowledge for a range of developmental abilities, leaving them well-equipped to differentiate instruction for each individual child.
+Montessori teachers have deep knowledge for a range of developmental abilities, leaving them well-equipped to differentiate instruction for each individual child.

 Building Stronger Relationships